tsykoduk/greg.nokes.name/_posts/2023-09-13-mac-hostnames.md

 <div style="float: left; padding: 10px 10px 10px 10px;"><img src="/binaries/2023/09/mac-hostnames.png" width="150" alt=" Balanced Rocks"><br />
 <sub><i>Image by <a href="https://greg.nokes.name/">Me</a></i></sub></div>

-One quirk that irks me about mDNS on Mac systems relates to the hostname behavior.
-Specifically, if the Mac believes another device is using its name, it appends a numerical suffix to the hostname.
+One quirk that consistently bothers me with mDNS on Mac is how it handles hostnames.
+If the Mac system thinks another device is already using its designated name, it automatically attaches a numerical suffix to the hostname.

 <!--more-->

-Now, if you're only running a single Mac, this might seem like a trivial concern.
-However, if you run a fleet, or have an older Mac Mini as a server this can become a problem.
-And let's just say I'm particular about my machine names.
-This likely stems from two decades of experience in system administration.
-These unexpected numerical suffixes wreak havoc on my TimeMachine backups and file shares, serving as a intermittent irritant.
+Now, for those running just a single Mac, this might sound like a minor inconvenience.
+But when you manage multiple Macs or Mac-based servers, this issue can escalate quickly.

+I operate an older Mac Mini as a server, and I'm fairly meticulous about my machine names.
+This is a trait honed over two decades in system administration.
+These auto-appended numerical suffixes are more than just an annoyance; they interfere with my TimeMachine backups and sometimes disrupt my file sharing setup.

-Last night, I had to reboot several parts of my local network (courtesy of Comcast), which sent all my Macs into a naming frenzy.
-The fallout was immediate: failed TimeMachine backups and hostnames that suddenly included random numbers like "3873."
+Just last night, I had to reboot various components of my local network, thanks Comcast, and it sent my Mac devices into a hostname-induced tailspin.
+The repercussions were immediate: my TimeMachine backups failed, and my hostnames got saddled with bizarre numerical appendages like "3873."

-I've been aware that there's a command-line solution to reset the hostname, and last night's network chaos finally pushed me to script it.
+I'd known for a while that there's a command-line fix for this issue, and the chaos of last night finally nudged me to write a script to automate fixing it.

 ```bash
 #!/usr/bin/env bash